openedx/open-edx-proposals/oeps/architectural-decisions/oep-0026/xapi-realtime-events.rst

 .. image:: ./adaptive_learning_lrs_basic.png
    :alt: The diagram above is enhanced with a new LRS component that receives events from the Open edX "Eventing" component and is accessed by adaptive engines for training purposes, using xAPI for both transactions.

-In the short term, however, we will not implement our own LRS.
+We will not implement our own LRS.
 We will look into integration efforts with third party LRS services.

 Statement API
 *************